ibm-cloud-docs/databases-for-postgresql-gen2/connecting-psql.md

 ```
 {: pre}

-The command prompts for the admin password and then runs the `psql` command-line client to connect to the database.
+The command prompts for the user password and then runs the `psql` command-line client to connect to the database.

 If you have not installed the {{site.data.keyword.databases-for}} CLI plug-in, connect to your PostgreSQL databases using `psql` by giving it the "composed" connection string.
 It provides environment variables `PGPASSWORD` and `PGSSLROOTCERT`.
 Set `PGPASSWORD` to the admin's password and `PGSSLROOTCERT` to the path or file name for the service proprietary certificate.